Semiconductor device fabrication: Wafers

 A typical wafer is made out of extremely pure silicon that is grown into mono-crystalline cylindrical ingots (boules) up to 300 mm (slightly less than 12 inches) in diameter using the Czochralski process.
 These ingots are then sliced into wafers about 0.75 mm thick and polished to obtain a very regular and flat surface.
+During the production process wafers are often grouped into lots, which are represented by a FOUP, SMIF or a wafer cassette, which are wafer carriers.
+FOUPs and SMIFs can be transported in the fab between machines and equipment with an automated OHT (Overhead Hoist Transport) AMHS (Automated Material Handling System).
+Besides SMIFs and FOUPs, wafer cassettes can be placed in a wafer box or a wafer carrying box.

 Processing

 In semiconductor device fabrication, the various processing steps fall into four general categories: deposition, removal, patterning, and modification of electrical properties.